-I was born and raised in HD 60.
-I was lucky enough to be able to move back to Bozeman after law school in 2002 and back to the district in 2013.
-We are close to my parents who still live in our family home in Four Corners and are happy that we are raising our son here.
+I was born in Big Sky and raised in Four Corners.
 My parents instilled in me the importance of serving our community.
 My father, Gary Griffith, served as the Chair of the Monforton School Board for 30 years.
 My mother, Linda Griffith, was involved with Eagle Mount for more than 20 years, 10 of those as Executive Director.
 Like my parents, I also have served our community in a variety of ways, both through my work and my volunteer experiences.
-I taught debate at Monforton, I am the coach of the Mock Trial Team in Big Sky, served on the boards of nonprofits Reach and Morningstar Learning Center, and volunteered my time at Eagle Mount and the Gallatin Legal Assistance Clinic.
+I am the coach of the Mock Trial Team in Big Sky, served on the boards of nonprofits Reach and Morningstar Learning Center, and volunteered my time at Eagle Mount and the Gallatin Legal Assistance Clinic.

 I hope to take my decades of experience giving my clients a strong voice in their communities and in court and put it to good use representing us in Helena.
 I believe together, we can find the common sense solutions to the real challenges facing our state today.
 Feel free to contact me with any thoughts, needs and concerns.
 I look forward to serving you in Helena.